Lovefest

 Lovefest is a summer music festival which is held every first weekend in August in Vrnjačka Banja, Serbia.

-The festival program is held on five different stages of which the main one is Fire Stage.
-That is the biggest stage in the festival where headliners perform.
-It is famous for its magnificent fireworks and cannons with fire.
+The festival program is held on five different stages, with the main featuring pyrotechnics.

 History

 The festival was founded in 2007 as the electronic music festival, and was ever since organized by group of local youth.
 Over the last few years, festival had many globally popular performers, including Maceo Plex, Loco Dice, Green Velvet and others.

 In 2017, Lovefest attracted 100,000 visitors.
 For 2017, it was nominated for the "Best Medium-Sized Festival" by European Festivals Awards (EFA).